 The strongest set of regional competition laws and authorities exists at the EU level.
 A European Competition Network has been set up to facilitate close cooperation between national and EU competition authorities.
 The European Commission (EC) competition authorities already had to deal with mergers of European supermarkets.
 It prohibited the merger of two leading Finish food retailers, and required some actions to be taken to ensure that competition was not harmed during two other supermarket mergers notifications (Rewe/Meinl, Carrefour/Promodès).
-116 and economies of scale by companies in a global market have prevented much progress on the issue.
+119

-The EC has indicated that it is concerned about the increased concentration in the supermarket sector and its impact on suppliers.117 It ordered a report "Buyer power and its impact on competition in the food retail distribution sector of the EU" which recommended new EU policies to deal with buyer power.118 However, the pressures to achieve efficiency
+In 1999, the EC indicated that it was concerned about the increased concentration in the supermarket sector and its impact on suppliers.
+120 It ordered a report "Buyer power and its impact on competition in the food retail distribution sector of the EU" which recommended new EU policies to deal with buyer power.
+121 However, the pressures to achieve efficiency and economies of scale by companies in a global market have prevented much progress on the issue.
+Also Commissioner Nelie Croes has shown little interest in the issue but rather focuses on consumer interests.
+122

-Research commissioned by the UK Food group concluded that current EU competition policy laws and mechanisms were not useful in protecting farmers and small suppliers from buying power and increasing concentration of supermarkets at the EU and national level.
+Research commissioned by the UK Food group concluded that current EU competition policy laws and mechanisms were not useful in protecting farmers and small suppliers from buyer power and increasing concentration of supermarkets at the EU and national level.
 Laws on mergers and using the mechanisms to make submissions when mergers are being notified to European and national competition authorities could have more effect.
 A lot of discussions and advocacy to raise awareness with national and European competition authorities and policy makers in parliaments and governments is seen as necessary to make competition policy evolve.
+Since the effects of buyer power are diverse, other authorities could be addressed, e.g. employment.